-The Board of Directors (the "Board") of Spanish Broadcasting System, Inc., a Delaware corporation ("SBS" or the "Company"), is soliciting proxies for the election of Common Stock Directors (as defined below) at the annual meeting of stockholders to be held on Friday, June 6, 2014, at our principal executive offices, the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, at 2:00 p.m.
+The Board of Directors (the "Board") of Spanish Broadcasting System, Inc., a Delaware corporation ("SBS" or the "Company"), is soliciting proxies for the election of Common Stock Directors (as defined below), at the annual meeting of stockholders to be held on Thursday, June 4, 2015, at our principal executive offices, the Pablo Raúl Alarcón Media Center, 7007 NW 77th Avenue, Miami, Florida 33166, at 2:00 p.m.
 Eastern Daylight Time (the "Annual Meeting").
 We are furnishing you with a Proxy Statement because you own shares of our common stock and/or preferred stock that entitle you to vote at the Annual Meeting.
 By use of a proxy, you can vote on the Proposal (as discussed below), whether or not you attend the Annual Meeting.
-We intend to begin mailing the attached notice of the Annual Meeting, this Proxy Statement with an accompanying proxy card and our Annual Report to our stockholders, on or about April 29, 2014.
-The Proxy Statement describes the matters we would like you to vote on and provides information on those matters so you can make an informed decision.
+We intend to begin mailing the attached notice of the Annual Meeting, this Proxy Statement with an accompanying proxy card and our Annual Report to our stockholders, on or about April 24, 2015.
+The Proxy Statement describes the matter we would like you to vote on and provides information on this matter so you can make an informed decision.
 All references in this Proxy Statement to "we," "our," or "us" refer to SBS.
-We have been informed by a holder of more than 10% of the Company's Series B preferred stock that it intends to nominate two Preferred Stock Directors at the Annual Meeting.
-If elected, the Board would be expanded to eight members and these directors would serve on the Board in addition to the Common Stock Directors.
-We are not soliciting proxies for the Preferred Stock Directors (as defined below).
+On June 6, 2014, holders of our Series B preferred stock elected two directors to the Board of Directors, pursuant to the Certificate of Designations governing the rights of the Series B preferred stock (the "Preferred Stock Directors").
+The Preferred Stock Directors serve at the pleasure of the Series B preferred stockholders until such time that they resign, are replaced, or otherwise vacate the directorship or until the Series B preferred stockholders are no longer entitled to elect directors.
+Thus, they are not required to be voted upon at the Annual Meeting.